thecredibleway/thecredibleway-com/docs/faq/questions/arent-the-gospels-full-of-contradictions.md

 This is akin to witnesses in a court room in every legal system - if every witness said exactly the same thing verbatim, it raises significant red flags.
 If in fact every witness gave the exact same verbatim account, it undermines their credibility and appears like a rehearsed script; perhaps they've been coached or colluded.
-Prosecutors, defense attorneys and the court itself would be highly suspicious of identical verbatim testimonies and would likely conduct rigorous cross-examination to uncover the reason for the uniformity.
+Prosecutors, defence attorneys and the court itself would be highly suspicious of identical verbatim testimonies and would likely conduct rigorous cross-examination to uncover the reason for the uniformity.
 This in turn could lead to investigations into subornation of perjury or other ethical/criminal violation. **while consistency on key facts is desirable; identical, verbatim testimony across multiple witnesses is almost always viewed as a sign of